gr4vy/gr4vy-go/api/docs/ConnectionOptionsCybersourceAntiFraud.md

 HasMerchantDefinedData returns a boolean if a field has been set.

+### GetShippingMethod

+`func (o *ConnectionOptionsCybersourceAntiFraud) GetShippingMethod() string`

+GetShippingMethod returns the ShippingMethod field if non-nil, zero value otherwise.

+### GetShippingMethodOk

+`func (o *ConnectionOptionsCybersourceAntiFraud) GetShippingMethodOk() (*string, bool)`

+GetShippingMethodOk returns a tuple with the ShippingMethod field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShippingMethod

+`func (o *ConnectionOptionsCybersourceAntiFraud) SetShippingMethod(v string)`

+SetShippingMethod sets ShippingMethod field to given value.

+### HasShippingMethod

+`func (o *ConnectionOptionsCybersourceAntiFraud) HasShippingMethod() bool`

+HasShippingMethod returns a boolean if a field has been set.

+### SetShippingMethodNil

+`func (o *ConnectionOptionsCybersourceAntiFraud) SetShippingMethodNil(b bool)`

+ SetShippingMethodNil sets the value for ShippingMethod to be an explicit nil

+### UnsetShippingMethod
+`func (o *ConnectionOptionsCybersourceAntiFraud) UnsetShippingMethod()`

+UnsetShippingMethod ensures that no value is present for ShippingMethod, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)